 Note: Protein precipitate at this stage is quite different in appearance depending on kind and amount of starting material.
-The consistence of precipitate might appear as no visible pellet (e.g., for 10,000 cells, 0.3 mg liver and 1 mg leaf samples); a greenish tube wall coating on one side of the tube (for e.g. leaf material); green or white pellet at the bottom of the tube (e.g., for leaf and liver samples, respectively); green or white crumbs at one side of the inner wall of the centrifuge tube (e.g., for leaf and liver samples, respectively).
-If no precipitate is visible, mark the side of the tube where a precipitate is expected in order to avoid touching this side of the inner tube wall with the pipette tip during the washing step.
-See also section 2.4 how to avoid very large protein pellets.
+The precipitate might appear as no visible pellet (e.g., for 10.000 cells, 0.3 mg liver and 1 mg leaf samples); a greenish tube wall coating on one side of the tube (e.g., for leaf material); green or white pellet at the bottom of the tube (e.g., for leaf and liver samples, respectively); green or white crumbs at one side of the inner wall of the centrifuge tube (e.g., for leaf and liver samples, respectively).
+If no precipitate is visible, mark the side of the tube where a precipitate is expected in order to avoid touching this side of the inner tube wall with the pipet tip during the washing step.
+See also section 2.3 how to avoid very large protein pellets.

-14 Dry protein pellet
+12 Dry protein pellet